benroberts999/ampsci/README.md

 Solves the Dirac equation for atomic systems using the Hartree-Fock method.
 Fully relativistic, includes finite-nuclear size, and can solve for continuum states (energy normalisation).

- * With reasonable choices for the integration grids, energies typically converge to better than a few parts in 10^16, and HF to 10^13
- * Includes an option to vary the effective speed of light - allowing non-relativistic approximation.
- * Orbitals are in form psi = (1/r) [f,ig], (using Dirac basis)

 ### Compilation:

  * All programs compiled using the Makefile (run _$make_ or _$make programName_)
  * Install make on ubutnu: _$sudo apt-get install make_
- * Tested with g++, clang++, and icpc. (requires c++14)
+ * Tested with g++, clang++, and icpc. (requires c++17)

-Note: makes use of GSL libraries: https://www.gnu.org/software/gsl/, and LAPACK.
+Note: makes use of GSL libraries (tested with ver:2.4): https://www.gnu.org/software/gsl/, and LAPACK.
 These must be installed for the code to run

   * For example, install GSL with ubuntu: _$sudo apt-get install libgsl-dev_
   * And LAPACK/BLAS: _$sudo apt-get install libatlas-base-dev liblapack-dev libblas-dev_